 - identify the content and aspects of the achievement standard that will be the focus of the assessment - identify the targeted valued features of the learning area to be assessed (See the standard elaborations that identify the valued features in the learning area).

-What children are required to do in order to demonstrate what they know and can do
+What students are required to do in order to demonstrate what they know and can do identify the task-specific standards on which judgments about evidence in student work will be made (see standard elaborations).